epandurski/flask_melodramatiq/README.rst

       return app

-In those examples, the ``broker`` instance that we created (we call it a "lazy broker") is a genuine `dramatiq` broker, and can be used anywhere where a "native" broker can be used.
-(It has :class:`~dramatiq.brokers.rabbitmq.RabbitmqBroker` as a superclass!)
+In those examples, the ``broker`` instance that we created (we call it a "lazy broker") is a genuine `dramatiq`_ broker, and can be used anywhere where a "native" broker can be used.
+(It has `dramatiq.brokers.rabbitmq.RabbitmqBroker` as a superclass!)
 Lazy brokers are thin wrappers which add several important features:

 1. They honor the settings in the Flask application configuration.

-2. :meth:`init_app` can be called on them *before or after* the actors have been defined.
+2. ``init_app`` can be called on them *before or after* the actors have been defined.

 3. The Flask application context is correctly set during the execution of the tasks.

-4. They add few convenience methods (see `api`).
+4. They add few convenience methods.

 You can change the configuration options for your broker by passing keyword arguments to the constructor, or by setting corresponding